-- 1- First, install the board correctly.
+1- First, install the board correctly.
 Start the installation on the far left and with the groove towards the wall.
 Make sure the distance from the wall is 10-15 mm.
 The short ends will be joined together with a small hammer blow towards the new board.
-We recommend using a specialized tool in order to avoid damaging the panels. - 2- On the third board and all those remaining for the new rows, the same installation method as the one used earlier shall be used.
+We recommend using a specialized tool in order to avoid damaging the panels.

+2- On the third board and all those remaining for the new rows, the same installation method as the one used earlier shall be used.
 The installation of the first rows is important; they have to be perfectly straight, only thus will we have the guarantee that the remaining rows are properly parallel.
+Before starting the installation, please measure out the installation area so as to know what the last row width would be; this width shall not be less than 5 cm, otherwise you must cut the first row in order to have the last row with the proper witdth.
+Always keep a recommended minimum distance of 10/15 mm to the wall with the wedges

-Always keep a recommended minimum distance of 10/15 mm to the wall with the wedges - 3- In order to cut the last board to the right measure it needs to be turned 180° and be set next to the last inserted row, so that the tabs are placed facing.
+3- In order to cut the last board to the right measure it needs to be turned 180° and be set next to the last inserted row, so that the tabs are placed facing.
 On the front side an 8 mm side movement margin shall be calculated.
 The cutting line shall be marked and sawed.
 The boards must follow the line of the wall.
 If the wall is not straight, in the first row the wall movement is transferred to the boards.
-The boards shall be sawed lengthwise as they have been marked. - 4- Align the row with full precision (controlled by the ruler); join the tabs and slots correctly and check that the row goes straight.
+The boards shall be sawed lengthwise as they have been marked.

+4- Align the row with full precision (controlled by the ruler); join the tabs and slots correctly and check that the row goes straight.
 B. Installation of the following rows.

-- 5- Position the board with as little sloping as possible (ca. 20-30 degrees) with the long side parallel to the first row.
+1- Position the board with as little sloping as possible (ca. 20-30 degrees) with the long side parallel to the first row.
 With a rotation movement and a slight pressure on the already-installed row, the panel's rounded profile slowly fits into the fitting.
-Continue with the rotating movement until the board is perfectly installed. - 6- The next board is installed as indicated previously, starting the installation in the longitudinal direction.
-The right board shall be introduced into the left one with a slight blow until the short ends are completely closed. - 7- Continue using the same installation method with the following boards until the desired area is covered.
-Make sure to keep the minimum distance in all rows between the boards and the wall. - 8- Ideally, each of the rows should be offset 30 cm from the previous row, installing the different rows staggered in order to achieve a high resistance.
+Continue with the rotating movement until the board is perfectly installed.

+2- The next board is installed as indicated previously, starting the installation in the longitudinal direction.
+The right board shall be introduced into the left one with a slight blow until the short ends are completely closed.

+3- Continue using the same installation method with the following boards until the desired area is covered.
+Make sure to keep the minimum distance in all rows between the boards and the wall.

+4- Ideally, each of the rows should be offset 40 cm from the previous row, installing the different rows staggered in order to achieve a high resistance.